 Thank you for your interest in the Sweetheart Ripple Afghan.
-I designed this afghan several years ago and it is currently only available in a PDF download from the publisher at the link below.
+I designed this afghan several years ago.
+It is not currently only available as a paid download here.

 This project is the most sought-after and most popular design I have ever created.
 There are several copycat designs and, I’m sorry, they’re just not the same.
 I can’t help you with those.